ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 For an outpatient appointment to occur several things need to be in place:

 - A record of the patient on the system that needs to be verified
-- The patients needs to attend
+- The patient needs to attend
-- The patient needs to bring any additional informatio requested at the time the appointment was sent out.
+- The patient needs to bring any additional information requested at the time the appointment was sent out.

 However, the primary input to the outpatient appointment is the referral letter and any associated patient history it includes.
 It is therefore imperative that the referral letter is available either physically or electronically.

-### 7.3 Actor involved
+### 7.3 Actors involved

 The following are normally involved in the outpatient appointment stage:

 - Patient
 - Surgeon
 - Coordinator